 - Landing should have one CTA and should be focused only on one purpose.

 - If the product is complex, describe how it works and how it delivers benefits to the users.

 - Include testimonials, stats, and other elements that illustrate that your product is loved and actively used by customers.

 - Test several variants of pages to determine which works best.

-Experts have found that typically after opening a web page, people skim over the top lines of the text, then go down and look at the text horizontally again.
+Typically after opening a page, people skim over the top lines of the text, then go down and look at the text horizontally again.
 Then the user glances down.
 This content assessing pattern resembles the English letter F. Some share (the majority) of the users carefully inspect the left side of the web page.
 Only one in five users proceed and go down below the scroll line of the page.
 When it comes to programmatic buying and display unit location you should keep this information in mind.

-How to serve a display advertising campaign?
+How to serve a display campaign?